-The 2012 survey is the sixth Employment Survey realized by the Federal Institute for Vocational Education and Training (BIBB) in cooperation with the Federal Institute for Occupational Safety and Health (BAuA, data collection 2006) and the Institute for Employment Research (IAB, data collections 1979, 1985/86, 1991/92, 1998/99), respectively.
+The Employment Surveys are carried out in intervals of six years.
+The 2018 survey is the seventh survey of its kind.
+Earlier surveys were realized by the Federal Institute for Vocational Education and Training (BIBB) in cooperation with the Federal Institute for Occupational Safety and Health (BAuA, data collections 2006, 2012) and the Institute for Employment Research (IAB, data collections 1979, 1985/86, 1991/92, 1998/99), respectively.

-The 2012 survey is to a large extent comparable with the data collected in 2006.
+The 2018 survey is to a large extent comparable with the data collected in 2012 and 2006.
 The questionnaire program is very similar and the survey mode has also remained the same (CATI).

-The Scientific-Use-File of the 2012 and all earlier surveys can be accessed via GESIS Leibniz Institute for the Social Sciences.
+The Scientific-Use-File of the 2012 and 2018 and all earlier surveys can be accessed via GESIS Leibniz Institute for the Social Sciences.
 The data can be ordered at

 Data access to weakly anonymized variables (full texts, smaller regional units, occupational codes at the 3-/4-/5-digit level) is organized via remote data access and/or through separate BIBB-FDZ workplaces for guest researchers.
 If you are interested in working with the data please select the data access or contact button.